 Some Protestants fast during Lent.
 The tradition of fasting during Lent likely comes from Christ’s abstaining from food in the wilderness (Matt.
 4:2).
 Traditionally, Christians fast on Fridays during Lent.

 Some believers abstain from all food, but others abstain from certain foods.
-Like in Catholicism, people who have special physical needs, like children and the elderly, are not expected to fast.
+Like Catholicism, people with special physical needs, like children and the elderly, are not expected to fast.
 (Also see Why Don’t Protestant Churches Have Nuns?)

 Do Protestants have to pray in a certain way during Lent?